 Because of this, it doesn’t make sense just to stick to those marketing techniques anymore.

-Inbound draws online visitors ‘in’ by providing useful content (blog posts, survey reports, white papers etc) that people find when they research a purchase or problem.
+"An inbound approach to your marketing complements this change in buyer behaviour by providing useful content (articles, survey reports, white papers etc.) that people find when they research a purchase or problem."

-People don’t want this anymore.
-For example, more than a fifth of internet users in the UK now use ad-blocking software, according to this 2016 survey.
+"According to a 2016 survey, more than a fifth of internet users in the UK now use ad-blocking software."

 Inbound rejects this constant interruption and takes the opposite approach.
-Inbound marketing efforts are only seen by those to whom it is relevant, and the marketing focuses on providing useful information.
+Inbound marketing efforts are only seen by those to whom they're relevant, and the marketing focuses on providing useful information.

 What are the benefits of inbound?